“. . . give thanks in all circumstances; for this is God’s will for you in Christ Jesus.” (1 Thessalonians 5:18, NIV)

 There are situations and circumstances for which you and I should never be thankful: War, disease, marital discord, gross economic inequality, the persistence of evil. . .
 Yet, even in such circumstances, the disciple of Jesus is encouraged to be thankful — and it baffles the watching world.

-True thanksgiving welcomes every season. – Luther
+True thanksgiving knows no season. – Luther